Employment Opportunities

 - Collaborate with students to create House (floor) based community identities.

-- Establish and recruit student leaders to serve on area-specific leadership council (Area Council).
+- Establish and recruit student leaders to serve on the area-specific leadership council (Area Council).

 - Plan and implement monthly, HD-led, area programming relating to the Residence Education residential curriculum.